Citywide Council for District 75 (CCD75)

 What is the Citywide Council for District 75 (CCD75)?

 The CCD75 is an advisory body concerned with the education of students receiving District 75 services.
-The CCD75 is responsible for issuing an annual report on the effectiveness of the NYC Department of Education in providing services to District 75 students and for making recommendations for improvements.
+The CCD75 is responsible for issuing an annual report on the effectiveness of the NYC Department of Education in providing services to District 75 students and making recommendations for improvements.
 The CCD75 must hold at least one public meeting per month during which the public may discuss issues facing District 75 students.

 The CCD75 has 12 members: